 - Alts trend toward $0 in the long term

-- All altcoins lose their value in terms of bitcoin relatively quick
+- All altcoins lose their value in terms of bitcoin return relatively quick and permanently

 - Developers / pundits misunderstand or intentionally ignore the limitations and purpose of a blockchain